lfads/lfads-run-manager/docs/install.md

 ## Install TensorFlow

 You'll need to install TensorFlow to run LFADS.
-Follow the [documentation for installing Tensorflow](https://www.tensorflow.org/install/).
-You may wish to install everything in a Python `virtualenv`, which is supported by `lfads-run-manager`.
+Follow the [documentation for installing Tensorflow](https://www.tensorflow.org/install/) and be sure to install the version for GPUs if you wish to take advantage of the LFADS run queue.
+You may wish to install everything in a Python `virtualenv` or inside a `conda` environment, both of which are supported by `lfads-run-manager`.
 Be sure to test that you can `import tensorflow` in Python correctly:

 ```python
 # Python